lapinvert/bearbk-converter/README.md

 ## Basic Usage

 Global usage : `bearbk-converter path/to/backup.bearbk`

 Local usage :  `bash bearbk-converter.sh path/to/backup.bearbk`

 This will output a "BEAR_BACKUP" folder next to the archive, including all your notes as .txt, with correct creation date and modification dates.

-** Warning ** : It WONT work if there is spaces in path and or bearbk archive file name.
+**Warning** : It WON'T work if there is spaces in path and/or bearbk archive file name.
 You may have to rename it to make it work.
 See known limitations.

 ## Options